 v is the velocity of the pendulum

-At the highest point, the kinetic energy is zero and it is maximum at the lowest point.
-However, the total energy is constant as the function of time.
+At the highest point, the kinetic energy is zero, and it is maximum at the lowest point.
+However, the total energy as a function of time is constant.

 In a simple pendulum, the mechanical energy of the simple pendulum is conserved.

 E = KE + PE= 1/2 mv2 + mgL (1 – cos θ) = constant

 - If the temperature of a system changes, then the time period of the simple pendulum changes due to a change in the length of the pendulum.

 - A simple pendulum is placed in a non-inertial frame of reference (accelerated lift, horizontally accelerated vehicle, vehicle moving along an inclined plane).

 The mean position of the pendulum may change.
 In these cases, g is replaced by “g effective” for determining the time period (T).

 - A lift moving upwards with acceleration ‘a’, then, T = 2π × √(L/geff) = 2π √[L/(g + a)]

 - If the lift is moving downward with acceleration ‘a’, then T = 2π × √(L/geff) = 2π √[L/(g – a)]